IBM/watson-assistant-slots-intro/README.md

 ![](doc/source/images/pizzaOrderFinish1.png)

-We start with the case where we have pizza_topings, by detecting that the array has size>0.
+We start with the case where we have "pizza_topings", by detecting that the array has size>0.
 Here, we first handle the case where the optional "pizza_place" slot is filled, and then handle the case where it is not.